tushar-sharma/tushar-sharma.github.io/_posts/2026-08-07-review-book-mastering-ethereum.md

         _to.transfer(_withdrawAmount);
     }

-    //Function to receive ether if data.msg is empty receive() external payable {}
+    // Function to receive ether when msg.data is empty receive() external payable {}

-    // if data.msg is not empty
-    fallback() external payable {}
+    // Function called when msg.data is not empty or no function matches fallback() external payable {}
 }
 ```